 Also, choose your favorite cheese.
 I added a mixture of cheddar cheese and mozzarella, but this overnight breakfast casserole also goes really well with Swiss or even goat cheese.
 It’s totally up to you!
 If you avoid dairy, simply skip this ingredient.
 No problem at all.

-This egg make ahead casserole breakfast is full of goodies for your health like fiber and protein, which makes it hearty and keeps you satisfied for hours.
+This make-ahead egg casserole breakfast is full of goodies like fresh vegetables and protein, which makes it hearty and keeps you satisfied for hours.
 It always feels good to get those veggies in first thing in the morning, don’t you think?

 I really think it would be an amazing recipe for Christmas morning breakfast for two reasons.
 First, it’s the perfect way to use leftovers from your holiday meals (I always have extra veggies because of my go-to Ground Beef Veggie Skillet Recipe and Roasted Parmesan Green Beans for dinner).
 Second, you’ll have free time to open your gifts, give presents, and enjoy the special Christmas morning since you can make it ahead and just bake it in the morning.